-- identifying individuals qualified to become members of our board; - · recommending to our board the persons to be nominated for election as directors and to each of our board's committees; - · developing and recommending to our board corporate governance principles; and - overseeing an annual evaluation of our board.
+- identifying individuals qualified to become members of our board; - recommending to our board the persons to be nominated for election as directors and to each of our board's committees; - developing and recommending to our board corporate governance principles; and - overseeing an annual evaluation of our board.

-The current members of our nominating and corporate governance committee are Seth L. Harrison, Timothy J. Barberich and David A. Kessler.
-Dr. Harrison chairs the nominating and corporate governance committee.
-The nominating and corporate governance committee did not meet during fiscal 2014
+The current members of our nominating and corporate governance committee are Timothy J. Barberich, Stephen Buckley, Jr. and David A. Kessler.
+Dr. Kessler chairs the nominating and corporate governance committee.
+Seth L. Harrison also served on this committee, including as chair of the committee, from September 2014 to December 2015.
+The nominating and corporate governance committee held two meetings during fiscal 2015.